welldone-cloud/aws-list-resources/README.md

---exclude-resource-types  do not list the specified comma-separated resource types (supports wildcards) --include-resource-types  only list the specified comma-separated resource types (supports wildcards) --only-show-counts        only show resource counts instead of listing their full identifiers --profile PROFILE         named AWS profile to use --regions REGIONS         comma-separated list of target AWS regions or 'ALL'
+--exclude-resource-types  do not list the specified comma-separated resource types (supports wildcards) --include-resource-types  only list the specified comma-separated resource types (supports wildcards) --only-show-counts        only show resource counts instead of listing their full identifiers --profile PROFILE         named AWS profile to use when running the command --regions REGIONS         comma-separated list of target AWS regions or 'ALL'
 ```